Shaf2665/Basic-AI-Chatbot/README.md

 - ⚠️ Important: Do not hardcode your API key directly into the source code.
 Use environment variables for security.
 - Run bot.py to start the chatbot.

+## 🤝 Contributing
+We welcome contributions from developers of all skill levels!
+Here's how you can get involved:
+- Fork the repository.
+- Clone your fork to your local machine.
+- Create a new branch for your feature or fix: git checkout -b feature-name
+- Make your changes and commit them: git commit -m "Add feature or fix"
+- Push to your fork:
+git push origin feature-name
+- Open a pull request on the original repository.
+Please follow best practices for code quality and include clear commit messages.
+If you're adding a new feature, consider updating the README as well.

 ## 📄 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.